 Why be a carer?

-There is currently a critical need to provide foster care in SA.
+There is currently a critical need to provide foster care in South Australia.

 With almost 50,000 children across Australia who need care each year, fostering a child is primarily about offering a safe, supportive and nurturing home environment.

 Where you live can affect some of the criteria you need to tick off in order to become a carer in your state.

 Types of care in South Australia